databio/bulker/docs/tutorial.md

     docker_command: fortune
 ```

-There are a few ways to load a manifest.
-This one is easy because it's already included in the bulker registry, so you can load it like this:
+This manifest is located in the bulker registry, under the name `bulker/demo`.
+Here 'bulker' is the namespace (think of it as the group name) and 'demo' is the name of the crate to load.
+Since 'bulker' is the default namespace, you can load it like this:

 ```console
 bulker load demo
 ```

+Doing `bulker load bulker/demo:default` would do the same thing.
+That's how you load any crate, from any namespace, from the registry.

+### Loading creates from a file

-You could also load any manifest, either local or remote, by just pointing to the yaml file and using the `-f` argument to point to the manifest file (aka cratefile):
+You can also load any manifest by pointing to the yaml file with the `-f` argument:

 ```console
 bulker load demo -f http://big.databio.org/bulker/bulker/demo.yaml bulker load demo -f local/path/to/demo.yaml
 ```

+Here, the registry path ('demo') indicates to bulker what you want to name this crate.
+You can name it whatever you want, since you're loading it directly from a file and not from the registry...so you can do `bulker load myspace/mycrate -f /path/to/file.yaml`.

-Now if you type `bulker list` you should see the `demo` crate available for activation.
+Once you've loaded a crate, if you type `bulker list` you should see the `demo` crate available for activation.
 But first, let's point out the `-b` argument, which you can pass to `bulker load`.
 By default, all `bulker load` does is create a folder of executables. *It does not actually pull or build any images*.
 Docker will automatically pull these by default as soon as you use them, which is nice, but you might rather just grab them all now instead of waiting for that.
 In this case, just pass `-b` to your `bulker load` command:

 ```console
 bulker load demo -b